suyognegi/flipkart_review_ext_api/README.md

 - `limit` (optional)

  >adjust the const_alpha variablee low means less reviews hence faster
+>
- >high the value more the reviews hence slower (advixe keep it max to 12 (have successfully extracted 1576 total reviewed reviews with speed 13/sec) )
+ >high the value more the reviews hence slower (advixe keep it max to 12 (have successfully extracted 1576 total reviewed reviews of a sinple product with speed 13/sec) )
+>
  >for best/avg results keep it to 6
+>
  >personally note havig limit is good (fast) and gnerally generates result 2.8x*limit ~ 4*limit

 `OUTPUT SCHEMA : `